 A source table has an individual and corporate customer.
 The requirement is that an ETL process should take the corporate customers only and populate the data in a target table.
 The test cases required to validate the ETL process by reconciling the source (input) and target (Output) data.
 The transformation rule also specifies that output should only have corporate customers.

-Physical Test 1: Count the corporate customers from source.
+Physical Test 1: Count the corporate customers from the source.
 Count the customers from the target table.
 If the ETL transformation is correct the count should be an exact match.

 This is pretty good test however the count might misguide if the same record is loaded more than once as it cannot distinguish between each customer.